Document version: Key Concepts 2019.B, 14 November 2019.

 De-identification in practice

 Advancements in technology have increased the types of data and the rate at which it is generated.
 It is easier to find and link disparate datasets which means the risk of re-identification is higher than ever before.
-Organisations should assume data can be re-identified.
-Accordingly, OVIC recommends de-identified data be used in a controlled environment, for example, a data analytics lab.
-For more information on de-identification in a controlled environment, see the De-identification Guideline published by the Victorian Centre for Data Insights (VCDI).
+Organisations should assume de-identified unit-record level data can be re-identified when combined with other data elements.
+OVIC recommends de-identified data be used in a controlled environment, for example, a data analytics lab.19

 Related concepts: Pseudonymisation and anonymised data

-The VCDI has described pseudonymisation as ‘a kind of masking where personal information is replaced with a pseudonym…which does not itself contain personal information’.
-17 Just because personal information has been pseudonymised, does not mean it is de-identified.
+The Victorian Centre for Data Insights (VCDI) has described pseudonymisation as ‘a kind of masking where personal information is replaced with a pseudonym…which does not itself contain personal information’.
+20 Just because personal information has been pseudonymised, does not mean it is de-identified.

-Under the PDP Act, consent means ‘express or implied consent’ (s 3).
+Assessing whether the necessary consent has been given will depend on the circumstances of each case.
 The five elements of consent are the individual has the capacity to consent and that the consent is voluntary, informed, specific and current.
-Assessing whether the necessary consent has been given will depend on the circumstances of each case.
+Under s 3 of the PDP Act, consent means ‘express or implied consent’.